Mexican president to meet with food companies for measures to tame inflation | Headlines

 Mexican President Andres Manuel Lopez Obrador said on Wednesday he will meet with food producers and distributors to discuss measures to tame inflation.

-Lopez Obrador said in a regular news conference that he aims to make commitments with companies so that prices of 24 basic items do not rise.
+Lopez Obrador said in a regular news conference that he aims to make commitments with companies to prevent price increases for 24 basic items.
+Some 20 firms will take part in the meeting.

+Energy cost inflation is "under control" thanks to the subsidies implemented by the government, Lopez Obrador said, but rising prices in food items need to be addressed.
+Mexican annual inflation rose to 8.70% in August, its highest level in nearly 22 years.

+Data for August showed the category of food, beverage and tobacco prices rose 12.94% year-on-year, the steepest rise among the items considered for headline inflation.
+Mexico's national statistics agency INEGI will publish consumer price data for the first half of September on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)